linuxem/katacoda-scenarios/docker/intro.md

-In this scenario, you will learn how to create a Docker.
+In this scenario, you will learn how to work and build your own Docker.